Skip to main content

 • music

 The music in the game is widely praised for its calming and peaceful qualities, often described as lovely and atmospheric, enhancing the overall experience.
-However, some players noted that repetitive tracks can become monotonous over time, detracting from immersion.
-Overall, the soundtrack is considered a strong point, contributing to a relaxing and meditative gameplay atmosphere.
+However, some players noted that the repetitive nature of certain tracks can lead to monotony, detracting from immersion.
+Overall, the soundtrack is considered a strong point, contributing to a relaxing ambiance that complements the game's visuals and narrative.

 • “The music was nice and peaceful.”